fogus/spiel/kartenspiel/natto/README.md

 ## Shared dragons

 I've been toying around with a variant that uses shared dragon tiles.
 That is, the available dragons available as wilds and bombs is shared by both players, but available only on a sliding scale.
 The sliding scale is stated simply as: a player may only play a dragon combination that is maximally one tile larger than their opponent's largest dragon combination played so far.
-I'll explain this in more detail presently using an example between two players Andy and Kristin.
+I'll explain this in more detail presently using an example situation between two players Andy and Kristin.

 First, place the dragons in a pile, each kind on top of the same kind: